ccosmincc/dfns-api-docs/advanced-topics/authentication/credentials/user-credentials.md

 * /auth/registration/delegated
 * /auth/credentials/init

 In all cases the challenge format is the same.
-You will recieve an object with the following properties (additional properties exist for managing credentials with WebAuthn):
+You will receive an object with the following properties (additional properties exist for managing credentials with WebAuthn):

 | field                          | description                                                                            |
 | ------------------------------ | -------------------------------------------------------------------------------------- |